paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-003-withholding-of-tax-on-nonresident-aliens-and-foreign-corporations.md

 (2) **Transferee** — The term “transferee” means the person acquiring the United States real property interest.

-(3) **Foreign person** — The term “foreign person” means any person other than a United States person.
+(3) **Foreign person** — The term “foreign person” means any person other than—

+  (A) a United States person, and

+  (B) except as otherwise provided by the Secretary, an entity with respect to which section 897 does not apply by reason of subsection (l) thereof.

 (4) **Transferor’s maximum tax liability** — The term “transferor’s maximum tax liability” means, with respect to the disposition of any interest, the sum of—